Introduction

 - Some operations just don't fit this notation very nicely.
 For example, convolving an input $x _{ d }$ with a filter $K _{ w }$ would be written as something like $z _{ e } = x _{ e - w }K _{ w }$ with all padding, strides, etc. left implicit?
 Not great.

-The prevalence of primes to distinguish indices over equal ranges is unfortunate, but I have not seen a clearer way to indicate semantically-related dimensions.
+jax's How To Scale Your Model.
+My notes also have an earlier form of this notation. ↩︎The prevalence of primes to distinguish indices over equal ranges is unfortunate, but I have not seen a clearer way to indicate semantically-related dimensions.
 Very open to suggestions. ↩︎

 A similar treatment can be found in this old blog. ↩︎